Olakunle64/alx-system_engineering-devops/README.md

-Writing a script to make my work easier
+my first repository on writing a script